-There have been several reports that a within-stimulus vowel-identity dependency is learned faster than the analogous consonant pattern.
-Toro et al. (2008) familiarized native Italian speakers on CVCVCV stimuli.
+There have been several reports that a within-stimulus vowel-repetition dependency is learned faster than the analogous consonant pattern.
+Toro, Nespor, Mehler, and Bonatti (2008) familiarized native Italian speakers on CVCVCV stimuli.
 In one condition, the first and last vowel were identical; in the other, the first and last consonant.
 Participants in the vowel condition preferred novel positive stimuli over non-conforming foils; those in the consonant condition did not (the two conditions were not directly compared to each other).
-The finding was replicated by Toro et al. (2008), where it was also shown to be robust against manipulation of the relative amplitudes of the consonants and vowels (again without direct comparison).
+The finding was replicated by Toro, Shukla, Nespor, and Endress (2008), where it was also shown to be robust against manipulation of the relative amplitudes of the consonants and vowels (again without direct comparison).
 It was replicated by Pons and Toro (2010) with Spanish-learning 16-month-olds; however, a direct comparison between the two conditions found no significant difference.
 Nevins and Toro (Nevins, 2010), in an experiment with Italian-speaking adults, directly compared consonant- with vowel-repetition patterns, and found a stronger preference for positive instances with the latter.

-On the other hand, Koo (2007, Ch.
-2), using a speeded-repetition paradigm with English speakers, found a conformity advantage for an [l...l]/[r...r] pattern and an [l...r]/[r...l]

-pattern, but not for analogous patterns with [i] and [u].
+On the other hand, some studies have found no advantage for vowel repetition over consonant repetition.
+Koo (2007, Ch.
+2), using a speeded-repetition paradigm with English speakers, found a conformity advantage for an [1...1]/[r...r] pattern and an [1...r]/[r...1]pattern, but not for analogous patterns with [i] and [u].
 Since the responses in this experiment are utterances rather than judgments, the result may be due to the articulatory difficulty of co-occurring liquids, rather than to differences in learnability of the patterns.
 Two subsequent experiments in the same series with [1...1]/[r...r] and [i...i]/[u...u] found no difference in their effects on pattern-membership judgments of new stimuli.